 Partner with SEON to reduce fraud rates in your business with machine learning, real-time data enrichment, customizable rules, and advanced APIs.

 Speak with an Expert

 Ecommerce fraud prevention software allows online stores to automatically accept or decline payments to mitigate the risk of chargebacks and other types of fraud.

-The software runs in the background as customers visit the eshop, browse products, create accounts, log in, make purchases, enter their details and so on.
+The software runs in the background as customers visit the eshop, browse products, create accounts, log in, make purchases, enter their details, and so on.
 There are different touchpoints, and it’s good to keep in mind that not all available fraud prevention software covers every touchpoint.
-However, to be better protected, you will want to address as many as possible and, importantly, do so with the minimal amount of disruption to your customers’ shopping journey.
+However, to be better protected, you will want to address as many as possible and, importantly, do so with minimal disruption to your customers’ shopping journeys.

 From transaction fraud to return fraud and even triangulation fraud, there’s little you can’t control with SEON.
 The key?
 Leveraging the power of alternative data and dynamic friction to reduce fraud rates without slowing your customers’ purchase journey.